Badhonshahrier/Badhonshahrier/README.md

 ### 🌱 Full-Stack Web Developer | MERN Enthusiast

-# 💫 About Me:
+# 💫 About Me :
 A passionate Full-Stack Developer from Bangladesh.
 I love creating web applications, exploring new technologies and contributing to open-source.

 - 🔭 I’m currently working on a Food Sharing Platform
-- 🌱 I’m exploring Next.js and GraphQL
+- 🌱 I’m exploring Next.js
 - 👯 I’m looking to collaborate on MERN Stack Projects
 - 💬 Ask me about JavaScript, React, Node.js